hyperledger/fabric-test/tools/PTE/README.md

         // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeLatency()' }

-    getExecModeSimpleFreq() {
-        return 0;	// RETURN APPROPRIATE INTEGER VALUE

-        // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeSimple()' }

-    getExecModeProposalFreq() {
-        return 0;	// RETURN APPROPRIATE INTEGER VALUE

-        // THIS VALUE WILL BE USED IN 'pte-execRequest.js:execModeProposal()' }

     getAccessControlPolicyMap() {
         return {};	// RETURN JSON key-value mappings: <function-name> --> <array of org-names>